Abraham-Babs/forecast_hub/README.md

 ## How It Works

-- **pipeline.py** — Async fetches 13 business-relevant market categories, validates (liquidity, end dates), stores in SQLite
+- **pipeline.py** — Async fetches 13 business-relevant market categories from Polymarket API and OI API, validates (volume, OI, outcomes), stores in SQLite
 - **dashboard.py** — Streamlit visualization with metrics, charts, market search, and filtering
 - **main.py** — Single entry point that runs both pipeline and dashboard